ThomasKoppensteiner/bdv-d3-project/README.md

 Brazil emitted 3.6% of the greenhouse gases in the same year.
 Its pollutant mix included 43.9% Carbon dioxide.

 Compared by "per-head" Austria emitted 4.5% of the greenhouse gases with about 9.7 t of CO2 equivalents and Brazil emitted 1.8% with about 2.0 t of CO2 equivalents.

+Another finding is, that "per-head" New Zealand was over 25 years (1990 to 2014) the greates emitter of Methan.
+Followed by Australia and Russia.

 ## Development